Brighton and Rottingdean Seashore Electric Railway: Legacy

-The track, car and other structures were sold for scrap but, as of 2021, some of the concrete sleepers can still be viewed at low tide.
-Eventually Volk's Electric Railway was extended onshore, covering a portion of the same distance; it remains in operation.
+The track, car and other structures were sold for scrap.
+As of 2021, some of the concrete sleepers can still be viewed at low tide.
+Eventually Volk's Electric Railway was extended along the seafront as far as Black Rock, Kemptown, a small portion of the original length of the marine railway; it remains in operation.

-A model of the railway car is on display (along with a poster for the railway) in the foyer of the Brighton Toy and Model Museum.
+A model of the railway car is on display, along with a poster for the railway, in the Brighton Toy and Model Museum and the visitor centre of the Volks Electric Railway.